gromgull/chord-finder/README.md

 # Chord Finder

 A small web-app for finding scales and chords on stringed instruments.
+[Try it here](https://gromgull.github.io/chord-finder/)

 ![screenshot](/screenshot.png)